 Further insight into the results of this study can be gained from examining how the relationships between convective aggregation and cloud types vary with SST.
-Indeed, models suggest that convective aggregation is sensitive to surface temperature (e.g. Wing and Emanuel 2014; Wing and Cronin 2015; Coppin and Bony 2015; Holloway and Woolnough 2016).
+Indeed, models suggest that convective aggregation is sensitive to surface temperature (e.g., Wing and Emanuel 2014; Wing and Cronin 2016; Coppin and Bony 2015; Holloway and Woolnough 2016).
 Igel et al. (2014) and Zelinka and Hartmann (2010) suggest that the anvil cloud amount decreases as the SST increases, but whether or not this decrease is associated with an increase of convective aggregation remains unknown.
-Therefore we briefly consider how convective aggregation - and its relationship to different cloud types - changes with sea surface temperature (for the same domain-averaged precipitation rate and large-scale vertical motion).
+Therefore we briefly consider how convective aggregation-and its relationship to different cloud types-changes with SST (for the same domain-averaged precipitation rate and largescale vertical motion).
 We follow the same methodology as is used throughout the paper, changing only the range of SSTs, but having the same range of $\omega \pm 1$ standard deviation calculated for 301 K.

-In Figure 11 we show the RLH fraction for rainfall rates between 4.5-5.5 mm day-1 and for SST ranges between 299.5-300.5 K, 301.5-302.5 K, and 302.5-303.5 K, for comparison with Figure 3(a,d).
-The increase in cloudiness when SCAI increases is universal across the different SST ranges, while for a given SCAI, there is an obvious dependence of cloudiness on SST as well: the height of maximum cloud fraction increases from 12-13 km at 300 K to 14-15 km at 303 K. Assuming that the Fixed-Anvil Temperature hypothesis (Hartmann and Larson 2002) or the Proportionally Higher Anvil Temperature hypothesis (Zelinka and Hartmann 2010) applies, the rise of high clouds when SST increases is associated with a nearly unchanged cloud-top temperature or a slight warming.
-Igel et al. (2014), however, studied individual contiguous cloud objects identified in CloudSat data and find cooler cloud top temperatures with warmer SSTs.
+In Fig. 11 we show the RLH fraction for rainfall rates between 4.5 and 5.5 mm day-1 and for SST ranges of 299.5-300.5 K, 301.5-302.5 K, and 302.5-303.5 K, for comparison with Figs. 3a and 3d.
+The increase in cloudiness when SCAI increases is universal across the different SST ranges, while for a given SCAI there is an obvious dependence of cloudiness on SST as well: the height of maximum cloud fraction increases from 12-13 km at 300 K to 14-15 km at 303 K. Assuming that the "fixed-anvil temperature" hypothesis (Hartmann and Larson 2002) or the "proportionally higher anvil temperature" hypothesis (Zelinka and Hartmann 2010) applies, the rise of high clouds when SST increases is associated with a nearly unchanged cloud-top temperature or a slight warming.
+Igel et al. (2014), however, studied individual contiguous cloud objects identified in CloudSat data and found cooler cloud-top temperatures with warmer SSTs.
 A direct comparison between our results and those studies is not straightforward, since we consider variations of cloud types with SST for a given domain-averaged precipitation rate and a given vertical motion, whereas Igel et al. (2014) and Zelinka and Hartmann (2010) do not stratify their results by precipitation.